rahul2512/cgNA_plus_mc/README.md

 3. Examples: contains all the input files and output file for few example sequences.
 4. work: This is the working directory.
 You can change its name and just change the necessary updates in the input.py file.

-Then there are two text files: 1.
-README(this file) 2.
-INSTALLATION file

-1. Functions:

-a) constructSeqParms.py : This function predicts the groundstate and stiffness matrix of the input sequence.
-			  To obtain the results in .mat format; uncomment last line of this script.

-b) vector2shapes.py     : This function re-orders the ground-state coordinates.
-c) frames.py		: Given a ground-state coordinate vector in non-dimensional Curves+ form, this
-                          function constructs a reference point and frame for each base on each strand of the DNA according to the Tsukuba convention.
-d) seq_edit.py  	: Given the compacted input sequence, this function expands it.
-e) wcc.py 		: Given the input watson strand, it gives Crick strand or vice-versa.
-f) cgDNA2dplot.py       : Given the input data for the sequence(s), it plots the ground-state
-			  coordinates to the screen for all the input sequences.
-			  To create publication quality plots: inter.png and intra.png in 1200dpi. uncomment last two line in this script.
-g) cgDNA3dplot.py	: This function plots the 3D reconstruction of the ground states as rigid bodies colored according to the sequence and the Crick Watson pairing
-			  To create a 1200 dpi png with the name "3D.png".
-h) cgDNA_MonteCarlo.py  : This function draws a given number of configurations from the cgDNA probability
-			  density function for the sequence(s) in the given Data structure.
-			  This also calculates apparent and dynamic persistent lengths for the given input sequence.
-One can also obtain the tangent-tangent correlation data.
-i) makepdb.py           : This function constructs the ideal coordinates of the non-hydrogen atoms of each
-			  base according to the Tsukuba definition, and writes the output to a PDB file (backbone atoms are not included).
-j) shapes2vec.py        : This function re-orders any configuration coordinates.
-k) nondim2cur.py        : This function transforms the ground-state coordinates from non-dimensional
-			  Curves+ form to the standard (dimensional) Curves+ form.

-l) ideal_bases.txt      : The text file with the ideal coordinates (in base frame) of the non-hydrogen
-			  atoms of the bases T, A, C, G, U, M, N, H, K.

-2. Parametersets	: Several parameter sets derived from different MD simulations sets and for variety of nucleic acids (see more details below)

-3. work   		: you can rename it to any directory and work but you must have input.py in this directory to run cgDNA and the keyword "current_dir" should be assigned the name of this woring directory.
-4. Examples		: This file contains two sample sequences and all the outputs.
-One can use this example as a template for further use.